bradietilley/pest-stories/docs/README.md

 In Pest actions, because Dependency injection allows for the injection of various other variables including the Story or TestCase ([read more](#dependency-injection)), we have to meet in the middle and agree that when we want a dataset to be provided to a specific action, the first *n* arguments represent the *n* dataset arguments.

 Not all actions have to support the dataset, it can just be one - or none.
-You can also retrieve the dataset verbatim using the `story()->getDataset()` method.
+You can also retrieve the dataset verbatim using the `story()->dataset()` method.

 To enable automatic injection of all dataset arguments into a single action, you must run the `->dataset()` method on the action.
 For example: